keesiemeijer/related-posts-by-taxonomy/readme.txt

 4. Twenty Thirteen screenshot.
 Post thumbnails (after post content) and the widget

 == Changelog ==
+= 1.1 =
+* Bug fixes
+	* Fixed a minor compatibility bug with the widget customizer.
+Settings were not saved properly when adding a new widget.

 = 1.0 =
 * Enhancement
 	* Using WordPress semantic versioning.